Family: ANTENNARIIDAE, Frogfishes

 These unusual fishes, which reach 50 cm, have globular somewhat compressed bodies; head not spiny; eyes on sides of head; a very large, upward directed mouth with many small teeth; and a greatly modified first dorsal spine, termed the illicium, at the top front of the head, that forms a moveable "fishing rod" tipped with an enticing lure (the esca); a small round gill opening below and behind pectoral base; limb-like pectoral fins with an "elbow" joint; leg-like pelvic fin before pectoral.

 Frogfishes occur in all tropical and temperate seas.
-This circumglobal, tropical to subtropical family contains 14 genera and 46 species; 7 species in two genera found in our area.
+This circumglobal, tropical to subtropical family contains 14 genera and a total of 46 species; with five species in two genera found in our area.